 PSYCH 207 : Theories of Personality and Development

-This course will give students insights into how a variety of theories of psychology are used to understand why people differ in the ways they think, feel, and behave (their personality), and how this affects how they grow and develop.
+This course will give students insights into a variety of theories psychology has used to understand why people differ in the way they think, feel and behave (their personality) and how this affects how they grow and develop.
 The course also gives an important historical overview of how key ideas about why humans behave in particular ways have changed over time.
-The course is likely to be of interest to students interested in individual differences in behavior and those looking at careers that will involve working closely with others (e.g., clinically, in human resources, education, or business).
+The course is likely to be of interest to students interested in thinking about individual differences in behaviour and those looking at careers that will involve working closely with others (e.g., clinically, in human resources, education, or business).

 Capabilities Developed in this Course

 |Capability 6:||Social and Environmental Responsibilities|